History

 Image from Bernd Helfert

 History is the study and interpretation of the record of sophonts and their societies and civilizations.
-By definition events lacking a record are peripheral to historical studies (see Paleontology, Xenopaleontology), even if they involve sophont life.
+By definition events lacking a record are peripheral to historical studies (see Paleontology, Exopaleontology), even if they involve sophont life.
 Before the first contacts with To'ul'hs and other sophonts with a historical record, history reached only as far back as the beginning of the Agricultural Age on Old Earth.
 Terragen history therefore presently extends for more than fourteen thousand years, most of that being under the dominion of the Archailects.

 Non-Terragen history extends back some hundreds of thousands of years in the case of species like the To'ul'hs, or for tens of millions of years in the case of such species as the Muuh.
-Because of difficulties involving fragmentary records and the interpretation of xenosophont languages and psychology, some Terragen experts have considered non-Terragen history to be a field within Xenology, and do not regard it as history proper.
+Because of difficulties involving fragmentary records and the interpretation of xenosophont languages and psychology, some Terragen experts have considered non-Terragen history to be a field within Xenology and do not regard it as history proper.

 Sub-Topics